 Weight and calories

-Below is a chart that may help you determine how many calories you will burn while performing burpees, depending on your weight.
+Below is a chart that may help you determine how many calories you could burn while performing burpees, depending on your weight.

-If you’re performing a single burpee every three seconds, you can expect to perform roughly 20 burpees per minute.
-If you perform your burpees more slowly, you might do 10 to 15 burpees per minute instead.
+If you’re performing a single burpee every three seconds, you can expect to complete roughly 20 burpees per minute.
+If you execute them more slowly, you might do 10 to 15 burpees per minute instead.

-Also, different variations of burpees may change the amount of time it takes you to do a single burpee.
+Also, different variations of the exercise may change the amount of time it takes you to do a single burpee.

 The easiest way to think of a burpee is that it’s a full plank followed by a squat jump.
 Here is a great visual tutorial for how to do a burpee: